How to find the best conditioner for your hair

 As stated above, conditioner is a non-negotiable in your hair care routine.
 This is because shampoo—while needed to cleanse your hair and remove hair build up and excess hair oils—can strip your hair of the natural oils that help keep it moisturized.
 Skipping conditioner could result in your hair looking dull, dry, and damaged—no thank you!

 Conditioners are formulated to help replenish that lost hydration, which is why you should use a conditioner after each and every shampoo.
-While it’s a good idea to use a conditioner that’s formulated for your hair type and concerns, you’ll also want to make sure you’re using one that is formulated to complement the shampoo you’ve chosen.
+While it’s a good idea to use a conditioner that’s formulated for your hair type and concerns, you’ll also want to make sure you’re using one that is formulated to complement how-to-find-the-best-shampoo-for-your-hair-type.
 This is because shampoos and conditioners are often created to work together to give you the desired results for your hair.

 What to Look for in Conditioner